r4770ub/jbase/README.md

 # jbase

+## Description
-Library which holds constants varuavkes and universal needed java tools
+Library which holds constants varuavkes and universal needed java tools.
+For example time stamp information is held here or common directories on linuxcompuyr are here